cormullion/Karnak.jl/docs/src/basics.md

 ### Degree

 The **degree** of a vertex is the number of edges that meet at that vertex.
-This is shown in both text form and color-coded:
+This is shown in the figure by the vertex labels and also color-coded:

 ```@example graphsection
 @drawsvg begin